Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-09-Compute-Services/Compute-Services.md

 about servers or clusters.
 Fargate lets you focus on designing and building your applications instead of managing the infrastructure that runs them.

-- Amazon ECS has two modes: Fargate launch type and EC2 launch type.
-With Fargate launch type, all you have to do is package your application in containers, specify the CPU and memory requirements, deﬁne networking and IAM policies, and launch the application.
-EC2 launch type allows you to have server-level, more granular control over the infrastructure that runs your container applications.
-With EC2 launch type, you can use Amazon ECS to manage a cluster of servers and schedule placement of containers on the servers.
-Amazon ECS keeps track of all the CPU, memory and other resources in your cluster, and also ﬁnds the best server for a container to run on based on your speciﬁed resource requirements.You are responsible for provisioning, patching, and scaling clusters of servers.
-You can decide which type of server to use, which applications and how many containers to run in a cluster to optimize utilization, and when you should add or remove servers from a cluster.
-EC2 launch type gives you more control of your server clusters and provides a broader range of customization options, which might be required to support some speciﬁc applications or possible compliance and government requirements.

 - AWS Lambda : lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume—there is no charge when your code is not running.
 With Lambda, you can run code for virtually any type of application or backend service—all with zero administration.
 Just upload your